Texas Tech University

 • Statement of purpose or intent

-• Submit two references of professors, instructors or someone you have worked for professionally in a chemistry or biochemistry field.
+• Two references of professors, instructors or someone you have worked for professionally in a chemistry or biochemistry field.

-• Reference letters should be signed and on official letterhead.
+• Reference letters should be both signed and on official letterhead

-• It is very important that you fill out the Questions for Chemistry under the Custom Questions
+• Answers to the Questions for Chemistry under the Custom Questions

 • Please list at least two areas of interest

-• Please list the three professors with whom you would most like to work
+• Please list the three professors with whom you would most like to work.
+It is suggested that you also explain these three choices in your statement of purpose.

-**For international students, official TOEFL, IELTS, or Duolingo scores not more than 2 years old will have to be submitted by the 12th class day of your first semester at Texas Tech University.
+**For international students, official TOEFL, IELTS, or Duolingo scores not more than 2 years old must be submitted by the 12th class day of your first semester at Texas Tech University.

 Department of Chemistry & Biochemistry